 The police officer holds the responsibility to protect the life, liberty and property of citizens [Sakiri Vasu vs State of Uttar Pradesh (2008) 2 SCC 409].
 Whenever the investigating officer is putting the rights of citizens in jeopardy through its illegal and improper use of the power or abusing its investigatory power the court interferes.

-File a writ petition in the High Court
+File a case in the High Court